kmilliner888/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational Databases are based on relationships between data, like columns and rows in an excel sheet.
+The columns are "categories", and the rows are "entries" of data.
+SQL is a language that lets you get information from the database.

 - [ ] Why do tables need a `primary key`?
+The primary key is the unique identifier for that particular entry or row to ensure the data is organized properly and can be queried.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+When there can be many items connected to or assigned to many other items.
+Like an order can have multiple items including toilet paper, and toilet paper can be on multiple orders.

 ## Minimum Viable Product